Handspring Health

 The signs of anxiety are generally broader than a panic attack and can range from mild to severe.

-How to Help a Child Experiencing a Panic Attack
+How Do You Help a Child Experiencing a Panic Attack?

-Here are some things you can do in the moment to support your child through the panic.
+Here are some things you can do at the moment to support your child through the panic.

 Breathing Exercises

-Try to encourage your child to take slow, deep breaths.
-You can explain to them that when they are having a panic attack, their breathing may become shallow and rapid, which can make the symptoms feel worse.
+Just like treating an anxiety attack, taking slow, deep breaths can help your child with a panic attack.
+Explain to them that when they are having a panic attack, their breathing may become shallow and rapid, which can make the symptoms feel worse.

 Focusing on the breath, and slowing down the exhalation can help to calm the body down.